istwu/ENPM611-Project-Team2/README.md

 ### Update `poetry.json`

+`poetry.json` was last updated on 3/24/15.

-To update `poetry.json` such that the issue data is up to date with those in [python-poetry](https://github.com/python-poetry/poetry/issues), run `scraper.py` with
+To fetch the issues created in [python-poetry](https://github.com/python-poetry/poetry/issues) since the last update, run `scraper.py` with
 ```
 python scraper.py
 ```

 Before execution, the script will prompt you to input a GitHub API token.
 (If you do not have one already, they can be generated [here](https://github.com/settings/tokens).)
-Note that it will take a long time to run due to large number of issues in python-poetry, as well as the API rate limit.
+Note that it will take a long time to run due to the large number of issues in python-poetry, as well as the GitHub API rate limit.

-`poetry.json` was last updated on 3/24/15.

 ### Run an analysis